 When you start on Hemlibra®, you will need to attend your treatment centre to be trained up on how to draw up and administer your Hemlibra®.
 Your treatment centre will also monitor you for any side effects to Hemlibra®.
-Once you have been fully trained and feel confident to draw up and administer your Hemlibra dose you can start to self-administer your treatment at home.
-FVIII prophylaxis may be given for the first 7 days of Hemlibra® treatment, and you will discuss this with your clinician.
+Once you have been fully trained and feel confident to draw up and administer your Hemlibra® dose you can start to self-administer your treatment at home.

+Treatment e.g. rFVIIa (NovoSeven®) may be needed in the first 7 days of Hemlibra® treatment, and you will discuss this with your clinician.
 Your doses will be delivered to your home prior to commencing Hemlibra®.
+Any vials of FEIBA® should be returned unless specifically stated otherwise by your clinician.
 You will be advised by the treatment centre as to which vials you need to bring with you for each dose.